Plan Your Visit to Mainz, Germany

 I was fortunate to visit a friend who lives in Mainz so he acted as my tour guide as we explored this architecturally rich and scenic city; from the Baroque Gautor Gate built in 1670 that was once part of the city walls, to the Copper Mountain Terrace, an upscale residential area where people grow their own grapes to make sparkling wine.
 And, of course, there is the modern shopping district of downtown where the rich archaeological finds of the past blend with the new cityscape.
 I especially enjoyed Mainz’s Old Town with its pretty squares and half-timbered houses and unique shops.

-Mainz is home to a Carnival, the Mainzer Fassenacht, originating in the 19th century.
-We walked around the carnival square where there’s a statue of Friedrich von Schiller, a 19th century writer and poet for whom the Square is named.
+Mainz is home to a Carnival, the Mainzer Fastnacht, originating in the 19th century.
+We walked around the carnival square where there’s a statue of Friedrich von Schiller, a 19th-century writer and poet for whom the Square is named.
 The Carnival is held on Rosenmontag (Rose Monday), before Ash Wednesday and is one of the city’s biggest celebrations.

 Mainz’s Baroque Churches

 Once the main ecclesiastical center north of the Alps, Mainz is noted for its Baroque churches.
 The Church of St. Stephan, a Gothic structure built between 1290 and 1338 is one of Mainz’s most visited attractions.
 Be sure and go inside to see the magnificent stained-glass windows depicting scenes from the Old Testament by exiled Russian-Jewish artist Marc Chagall.
 They bathe the Gothic hall with luminous blue light.
 Chagall intended his work to be a contribution to Jewish-German reconciliation and chose St. Stephan due to his friendship with Monsignor Klaus Mayer who was then presiding priest of the church.